IBM/capital-components/css-gridish/README.md

 ### Why does none of the CSS Grid code use `grid-gap` for gutters?

 A lot of times, you will want an item to break out of the gutters for background color, to extend media, or for another reason.
-Until the CSS Grid spec has a way to ignore that gutter, we use the padding classes (`.bx-padding`) to opt-in to respecting the gutter.
+Until the CSS Grid spec has a way to ignore that gutter, we use the padding classes (`.cap-padding`) to opt-in to respecting the gutter.
 The padding classes are always half the size of a gutter for alignment.

 ### Why is the fallback using flexbox instead of the `-ms` prefix use of CSS Grid?